kwant-dbg/CodeJudge/README.md

    bash scripts/check-deployment-readiness.sh
    ```

+## Azure Deployment

+See [docs/AZURE_DEPLOYMENT.md](docs/AZURE_DEPLOYMENT.md) for a step-by-step guide to deploying CodeJudge on Microsoft Azure.

 ## Maintenance page (GitHub Pages)

 If you need to temporarily take the site offline to save resources, this repository includes a small static maintenance page and a lightweight deploy helper.